-- 14. Members are responsible to ensure their dog(s) do not dig holes or cause damage to park plants or property. - 15.
-Prong, pinch, choke or spike collars are not permitted in the Off-Leash Dog Area.
-They pose a safety risk to dogs and people. - 16.
-All dogs entering the dog park must be healthy and must wear a collar displaying their current member tag, rabies tag and dog license as required by Pennsylvania law.
+- 14. Members are responsible to ensure their dogs do not dig or cause other damage to park plants or property. - 15.
+Prong, pinch, choke or spike collars and harnesses are not permitted in off-leash areas as they pose safety risks to dogs and people. - 16.
 Dogs with contagious health conditions are not permitted in the park. - 17.
-The park may not be utilized for any private use or gain which includes, but is not limited to, instruction/ training activities or events of any type without the written approval of the Doylestown Township Parks & Recreation Department. - 18.
-There will be regular maintenance of the grass and landscaping by the Township.
-This includes but is not limited to mowing, grounds rehab and structural repair/replacement.
-During those times, the park will be closed; we will try to give advance notice when possible. - 19.
-For all emergencies, call 911.
-For non-emergencies, call 215-348-4201 and state your name, location and reason for the call.
-Any serious dog bite should be reported promptly to the police. - 20.
-All or any rules are subject to change without notice as deemed necessary for the safety and well-being of both humans and dogs.
+Solicitation and/or private use of the dog park such as instruction, training, events, etc. are prohibited without permit from Doylestown Township Park and Recreation Department. - 18.
+All or part the park may be closed for maintenance or as deemed necessary.
+Advance notice will be provided when possible. - 19.
+For all emergencies, dial 911.
+For non-emergencies, call the Doylestown Township Police nonemergency number, 215-348-4201.
+Any serious dog bite requiring medical attention whether to another dog or person, should be reported to the police. - 20.
+Members must park in designated parking areas only.
+Parking on the service road leading to the park is restricted to vehicles displaying valid state handicapped credentials in designated spaces or those with special township approval.

-Failure to comply with the above rules will result in revocation of your membership and/or fines.
+Dog Park rules are subject to modification without notice as deemed necessary for the safety and wellbeing of humans and dogs.

 These rules have been put in place for the safety of both dog and owner.
 Anyone in violation will immediately have their membership suspended or revoked without refund.